mjdos/nasa/README.md

 </p>

 # MicroForce Analytics
-The tool for optimizing data usage by allowing a clear and intuitive visualization of complex information.
+The "MicroForce Analytics" tool optimizes data usage by providing clear and intuitive visualization of complex information, enhancing researchers' ability to interpret and analyze intricate data sets.

 <br>